it3xl/bash-git-credential-helper/README.md

     cd  <path-to-your-local-Git-Repo>

-2\. for a remote name.
+2\.
+For a remote name.

 2\.1.
 Define credential environment variables that are suffixed with a real remote name from your local Git-repository.
 **In this variable names you must replace any dash with an underscore in \<remote-name\>.**